ksharonin/feds-benchmarking/README.md

 - `Utilities.py`: Miscellaneous functions for various operations.
 - `/blank`: directory containing the blank outline ipynb, suggested for quickstart use
 - `/demos`: directory containing demo ipynb, showcasing use cases along with example outputs
+- `/misc`: directory containing additional helper files

-## Contribution and Reporting Issues
+## Reporting Issues and Submitting Feedback

+For any bug/issues, users are encouraged to open a github issue on the official FEDS-PEC github, linked here: https://github.com/ksharonin/feds-benchmarking/issues

+## Contact Information

-For contributions, support, feedback, or reporting issues, please contact Katrina Sharonin at katrina.sharonin@nasa.gov.
+For direct contact regarding matters on contributions, support, feedback, or reporting issues, please email Katrina Sharonin at katrina.sharonin@nasa.gov (alternative email: ksharonin@berkeley.edu).

 Thank you for using FEDS-PEC to streamline your geospatial data evaluations and comparisons.
 We welcome your feedback and contributions to help make this module even more powerful and user-friendly.

+## Acknowledgments